themindfuldev/lazy-load-es2015-systemjs/README.md

-# lazy-load-webpack-systemjs
+# lazy-load-es2015-systemjs
-Lazy-loading ES2015 modules in the browser with Webpack, Babel and System.js
+Lazy-loading ES2015 modules in the browser with System.js and Babel